kohkimakimoto/essh/README.md

 `bash.version` is a simple string `bash --version`.
 So this task prints bash version and then runs `echo foo`.

-The modules will be installed automatically, when you run Essh.
-If you run the task, you will get as below.
+The modules are installed automatically, when you run Essh.
+You run the task, you will get as below.

 ```
 $ essh example